Homegrown salads are healthy, tasty and packed full of vitamins when freshly picked. What’s more, it’s also much cheaper to grow your own salad!

 Create a drill using the tip of a cane – around 1 to 2 cm deep.
-Take a pinch of seed and spread this thinly along the drill.
+Take a pinch of seed and spread this thinly along with the drill.
 Short rows around 30 cm apart will give the plants plenty of space.
 Cover over the trenches with soil, and water in.

 To maximise your vegetable garden, you can pop in a row of lettuces between other crops.
 Lettuce is an ideal crop for growing in the UK as the plants thrive in a cooler, wetter climate!
-If you find the lettuce leaves are being produced with a leathery quality, put more organic matter into the soil, as the plants are not growing quick enough.
+If you find the lettuce leaves are being produced with a leathery quality, put more organic matter into the soil, as the plants are not growing quickly enough.